rust-cli/book/src/tutorial/testing.md

 </aside>

-We've just seen how to be make it easily testable, we have
+We've just seen how to be make this piece of code easily testable.
+We have

 1. identified one of the core pieces of our application,
 2. put it into its own function,